ikim025/ucr-cs100/textbook/assignment-help/BoostTokenizer/README.md

 ###Default delimiters

-What happens though if we do not put anything into our delimiter set?
+What happens though if we didn't put anything into our delimiter set?
-The default delimiters for `char_separator<char>` model will contain only a whitespace.
+The default delimiters for `char_separator<char>` model will contain only white space.
-Also, each non-letter/number characters are treated as a token.
+Also, the non-letter/number characters are each treated as a token.
 Notice that this is different from `tokenizer<>`.